 View of glaciers and mountain peaks in Glacier National Park.
 Photo Credit: Destination BC/David Gluns

 Hotels – Search for accommodation by using Booking.Com and any commissions earned will help keep this website running.
 Or search the official Vernon Travel website.

-Day 15 & 16 Explore the Okanagan Valley – from Vernon to Osoyoos, 2 hrs, 31 mins, (176 kms) without stops – spend two nights – Penticton and Osoyoos
+Day 15 and 16 Explore the Okanagan Valley – from Vernon to Osoyoos, 2 hrs, 31 mins, (176 kms) without stops – spend two nights – Penticton and Osoyoos

 You are entering wine country.
 The Okanagan region stretches over 250 kms and has more than 180 wineries to visit.
 This area has 84% of BC’s vineyard acreage covering four official sub-regions.